 Rhyne management

 Rhyne dip points were scored as dry in particular seasons and it was also scored whether the rhyne was dry in any season.
 At the plot level, it was recorded (Yes or No) if the plot was dry ever, in which seasons it was wet and the number of wet seasons overall.
-Similarly for rhyne clearance at the plot level, it was scored whether the rhyne was cleared in each season and in any season.
+Similarly for rhyne clearance at the plot level, it was scored whether the rhyne had been cleared between seasons.
 For rhyne exposure, the proportion of open dip points per plot was scored in each season (treating partial shade and shade as equivalent) and then this was averaged across seasons.

-Initial correlations:
+Beth, do I understand this right: did you average the percentage shade per dip point over the whole three seasons?
+Or for each season averaged the shade of the indidual dip points to get a plot-specific seasonal average?
+I am only asking because shade from emergent vegetation in spring will be lower than later in the year.Initial correlations:

 Cx. pipiens positively correlated with rhyne clearance